MetTap/MetTap/README.md

 For the runtime verification module, we provide the monitoring function to verify the properties and give feedback with verification results.
 In this module, we generate monitors with MTL properties.
 These properties include the properties translated from MetTap rules automatically and user-defined ones.

-Step1: Create an Xtext project in Eclipse
+Step1: Create an python project in Python IDE
-Step2: Modify .xtext file
+Step2: Create HA.py file and import codes
+Step3: Writing the mapping of entity IDs and events/states, such as:entities.json, vocabularies.json
-Step3: Run this project to write MetTap rules
+Step4: Load MetTap rules
-Step4: Create a Java project in Eclipse
-Step5: Create AddNewProperty.class file
-Step6: Import codes and run this project to define properties
-Step1: Create an Xtext project in Eclipse
-Step2: Modify .xtext file
+Step4: Establish a connection with Home Assistant system
-Step3: Run this project to write MetTap rules
+Step5: Run this project
-Step4: Create a Java project in Eclipse
-Step5: Create AddNewProperty.class file
-Step6: Import codes and run this project to define properties
 #### 4. Case Study
 In this section, we show how MetTap can be used to specify rules with timing constraints and verify whether applications execute correctly in home-based IoT system.

 Step1: Create an Xtext project in Eclipse
 Step2: Modify .xtext file
 Step3: Run this project to write MetTap rules